Local Candidates- Don't Make These Common Campaign Mistakes

 Local Candidates: Don't Make these Common Campaign Mistakes

 Campaigns for local candidates are different than those for bigger races.
 While you will still have to work to raise money, local candidates will depend in large part on the community for the resources and volunteers that they need.
 Local candidates also tend to go without the aid of consultants or those with expensive experience working on a lot of campaigns.
 Thus, there are often people running local campaigns where it will be their first experience doing this type of work.
 With that said, here are a few common mistakes made by local candidates and what can be done to fix them.

 Everyone loves a good pancake breakfast, but as a primary communication medium they’re hardly effective.
-Some local candidates will think that it’s enough for them to show up to their local pancake breakfast or the church’s annual spaghetti dinner shake a few hands, talk to a few people and call it a day.
-But at a pancake breakfast, the only thing you know all of the people who showed up have in common is that they like pancakes.
+Some local candidates will think that it’s enough for them to show up to their local pancake breakfast or the church’s annual spaghetti dinner to shake a few hands, talk to a few people and call it a day.
+But at a pancake breakfast, the only thing you know about the people who showed up have in common is that they like pancakes.
 There’s no way of knowing if they are regular, reliable voters.
 As a local candidate, you are expected to show up at a lot of these types of events.
 This, however, should be a secondary means of interacting with voters.
-To run an effective campaign, you need to develop a strategy for who it is you need to persuade/turnout and work with your state or county party to get voter file access to talk with these folks, either in-person when it’s safe to do so, or virtually via Zooms, Facebook Lives, etc. Bottom line, you need to be speaking with the right people to win and chances are they’re not all at the pancake breakfast at the same time.
+To run an effective campaign, you need to develop a strategy for who it is you need to persuade and turnout targeted voters.
+To target them you can work with your state or county party to get voter file access.
+Then you need to TALK with these folks, either in-person when it’s safe to do so, or virtually via Zooms, Facebook Lives, etc. Bottom line, you need to be repeatedly speaking with the right voters to win and chances are they’re not all at the pancake breakfast at the same time.

 Ineffective use of resources